 - Bias Incident Response

-An important part of the annual Dr. Martin Luther King, Jr. Celebration are events envisioned by Oregon State community members to collaboratively learn about, reflect on and carry on the legacy of Dr. King.
-A full listing of Celebration events is available here.
+An important part of the annual Dr. Martin Luther King, Jr. Celebration are events envisioned by Oregon State community members to collaboratively learn about, reflect on, and carry on the legacy of Dr. King.

-The Peace Breakfast will be Monday, January 15, 9-10:30 a.m. in the CH2M HILL Alumni Ballroom.
+The 2018 Peace Breakfast will be Monday, January 15, 9-10:30 a.m. in the CH2M HILL Alumni Ballroom.
 The Peace Breakfast is free and open with registration to Oregon State community members and invited guests.
-To register for the Peace Breakfast, click here.
+Update 1/10/18: The Peace Breakfast is sold out.